bitcoinvsalts/node-binance-trader/README.md

 <img src="nbt_diagram.png">

-<h6 align="center">Currently this open source version does not auto trade real money.</h6>
+<h6 align="center">Currently this open source version is a work in progress and does not auto trade real money.</h6>

 <h4 align="center">NBT is an open cryptocurrency trading bot development framework for the Binance exchange.</h4>